Identification in Multiple Treatment Models under Discrete Variation

 The objective of our analysis is to learn about a pre-specified parameter of interest $\theta(\beta)$ given by \eqref{eq:theta}.
 As the function $\theta$ is known, what we can learn about the parameter depends on what we know about the primitives $\beta$.
-To this end, denoting by $\mathbf{M}^{\dagger}$, $\mathbf{F}^{\dagger}$ and $\mathbf{G}^{\dagger}$ the space of all functions $m$, distributions $F$, and thresholds $g$, respectively, let $\mathbf{B} \subseteq \mathbf{M}^{\dagger} \times \mathbf{F}^{\dagger} \times \mathbf{G}^{\dagger}$ be the space that $\beta$ is restricted to lie in, which is determined by the various assumptions we may impose on the primitives.
+To this end, denoting by $\mathbf{M}^{\dagger}$ and $\mathbf{H}^{\dagger}$ the space of all possible $m$ and $h$, let $\mathbf{B} \subseteq \mathbf{M}^{\dagger} \times \mathbf{H}^{\dagger}$ be the admissible space that $\beta$ is restricted to lie in, which is determined by the various assumptions we may impose on it.
 The data also provide information on $\beta$.
-The observed decision and outcome through \eqref{eq:D_equation} and \eqref{eq:Y_equation}, respectively, along with the selection model in \eqref{eq:SM} and Assumption \ref{ass:E} provide the following moments
+The observed decision and outcome through \eqref{eq:D_equation} and \eqref{eq:Y_equation} along with the selection model in \eqref{eq:SM} and Assumption \ref{ass:E} provide the following moments

-for each $d \in \mathcal{D}$, $z \in \mathcal{Z}$ and $x \in \mathcal{X}$.
-For the purposes of the identification analysis, we assume that the moments of the data in the left hand sides of the above equations are perfectly known without uncertainty.